The Big Bang Theory versus Real-Life Physicists

 Oh, and by the way, AUTOTROPHS DON'T DROOL!!1!!
 We probably should have mentioned this before.

-The Big Bang Theory Season 5
+The Big Bang Theory Season 5 (and beyond)

 The Winner of our Discontent